rweigel/phys305/continuous_magnetic_dipole_distributions.md

 # Introduction

-The vector potential due to a magnetic dipole centered on the origin is
+The vector potential due to a "perfect" magnetic dipole centered on the origin is

 $$\mathbf{A}(\mathbf{r})=\frac{\mu_o}{4\pi}\frac{\mathbf{m}\times \mathbf{\hat{r}}}{r^2}$$